polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/transactions/transactions-formats.md

 - The actual call is composed of the following:
     - The index of the pallet
     - The index of the function call in the pallet
-    - The parameters required by the function call are being targeted
+    - The parameters required by the function call being targeted

 - Some extra information, verified by the signed extensions of the transaction:
     - What's the era for this transaction, i.e., how long should this call last in the transaction pool before it gets discarded?